Golden Bay Sustainable Living Course

 Kerryn would like you to take away a desire to start experimenting with making your own food as well as becoming more aware where all of your food comes from, so you can make conscious food choices.

-She will explain techniques and information in precise upskilling presentations followed by immediate application.
+They will explain techniques and information in precise upskilling presentations followed by immediate application.

 Techniques covered include mudbrick, cob, light earth and cordwood.
 Also incorporated are learning rock foundations, simple timber framing, roof design and passive solar principals.